 (v) On August 27, 2019, the Company issued a number of unsecured convertible debentures for cash proceeds in the amount of \$110,000 and \$285,450 to satisfy accounts payable amounts outstanding at the time, for an aggregate principal amount of \$395,450.
 The debentures bear interest at 12% compounded annually and were due on December 15, 2019.
 Interest is payable in Multiple Voting Shares issued at their volume-weighted average trading price on the ten trading days prior to payment.
-The principal may be converted by the Company at any time, in whole or in part, into units at a rate of \$21 per unit, with each unit being comprised of four Multiple Voting Shares and four warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
+The principal may be converted by the Company at any time, in whole or in part, into units at a rate of \$7 per unit, with each unit being comprised of twelve Multiple Voting Shares and twelve warrants, with each such warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.

 The value of the liability was determined by discounting the future interest payments until December 15, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
-The value of the residual was determined to be \$334,121 and was recorded in equity.
-The liability will be accreted to the total interest payable over the term of the debenture.
-Interest expense of \$nil (2020 - \$6,906) has been recorded for these debentures for the nine months ended September 30, 2021.
+The value of the residual was determined to be \$334,121 and has been recorded in equity.
+The liability was accreted to the total interest payable over the term of the debenture.

-Immediately following the issuance of this debenture, the Company paid a premium to the holder consisting of 3,768 units at a deemed value of \$21 per unit.
-Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
-The value of the equity residual was allocated to the conversion feature, Multiple Voting Shares and warrants based on their relative estimated fair values.
+Immediately following the issuance of this debenture, the Company paid a premium to the holder consisting of 11,304 units at a deemed value of \$7 per unit.
+Each unit was comprised of twelve Multiple Voting Shares and twelve share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$2.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
+The value of the equity residual has been allocated to the conversion feature, Multiple Voting Shares and warrants based on their relative estimated fair values.